yzqin/dex-hand-teleop/README.md

 ![Teaser](docs/retargeting-replay.gif)

-3. Use the teleoperation system to collect some demo:
+### Use the teleoperation system to collect some demo

 Before running the teleoperation demo, make sure that your computer are connected to an iPhone and iPad, and the [Record3D app](https://github.com/marek-simonik/record3d) are installed on your device.
 I am really sorry that the